 - Please contact us via e-mail if you have any concerns or questions regarding security clearance.

-Have a look at the introduction to security clearance for more information.Security self-declaration and consent form Introduction to security clearance
+Have a look at the introduction to security clearance for more information.Security self-declaration form Introduction to security clearance

 Medical clearance is mandatory for all employees starting at the ECB on a fixed-term contract.
 This also applies if you have already worked for the ECB on a different type of contract.

 You do not have to undergo a medical examination if you have already been given medical clearance under a previous fixed-term contract awarded within the past three years.